-Like Jacob, Joseph is an interesting study.
+Summary: This article was written and published Oct. ’14.
+Like Jacob, Joseph’s life is an interesting study.
 Like his father, Joseph has many experiences and circumstances worth our attention.
-Similar to Jacob, Joseph serves as a type and shadow of a greater reality.
-Now all types are shadows – they have similar shapes to the objects casting the shadows, but are more obscure and less exact.
+And similar to Jacob, Joseph serves as a type and shadow of a greater reality.
+Now all types are shadows – they have similar shapes to the objects casting them, but are more obscure and less exact than the substance itself.
 All types prefigure – they precede in time the substance they represent.
 Joseph’s life and experiences are a remarkable type of the Lord Jesus Christ.
 You will see that he represents Christ in both humiliation and glory.
 His life is a comprehensive reflection of Jesus Christ, His first and second coming to Israel, as well as all the time in between.

 First we’ll start with a friendly discussion of the misrepresentations of Joseph’s story.
 Many ministers will teach the life of Joseph, making difficult, if not forced, attempts to apply to us certain human lessons and qualities.
 This is only appropriate if it is the truth and the lessons are accurate.
 If we are guilty of reading between the lines, creating narrative, and embellishing human character and emotions, then our lessons will only serve the flesh and the devil’s purposes.
 Satan is the author of the leaven that corrupts all of Christendom (Mat.
 13:33).
 Often we are guilty of coming to Scripture with preconceived ideas of what we should find there, and what we think we do find is only support for continuing these ideas.
 This isn’t the way the Spirit of God teaches the things of God.
 It isn’t divine instruction.
 But it is what Christendom has settled for and has become comfortable with.